Atalaybars/JavaWithCaleb/README.md

 # javaWithCaleb
-Following the Caleb's java series, I coded a maze solver which is a quite interesting and fun program you will like.
+Following Caleb's java series, I coded a maze solver which is a quite interesting and fun program you will like.